Awards: 2016/17 Killam Teaching Prize

 EPSE 568 (Applied Developmental Neuropsychology)

 This course, which is designed to meet core requirements related to the category of ‘biological bases of behaviour’ for students in accredited programs, provides a comprehensive overview of the fundamental principles of human neuropsychology across the lifespan.
 Students will learn about the history of neuropsychology, basic neuroanatomy, lateralization, brain function (e.g., somatosensory, motor, auditory, and visual systems; language; memory, attention, and executive functioning), and numerous brain disorders that cover the lifespan, including genetic and chromosomal disorders (e.g., William’s syndrome), learning and behavioural disorders (e.g., autism), cerebrovascular accidents (e.g., stroke) and brain tumors, traumatic brain injury, and addiction.
 The goals of this course are for students to: (a) recognize the relevance of neuropsychology to their personal and professional lives, (b) understand some of the history and context of neuropsychological theory and procedures, (c) learn and understand neuropsychological terminology, (d) develop a basic foundation in neuroanatomy, (e) understand brain-behaviour relationships, and (f) be exposed to a variety of brain disorders and related case studies.
 [Dr. Hubley is teaching this course in Winter (Jan.-Apr.)
-2022.]
+2024.
+The course is offered every two years.]

 EPSE 681A (Advanced Topics in Measurement, Evaluation, and Research)